The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

 \subsection{Correcting inequalities and sizes}

-It is convenient to assume in our proof that various of the inequalities in Definition~\ref{def:family} hold with equality, and to reduce the size of some sets from what is guaranteed by Definition~\ref{def:family}.
+It is convenient to assume in our proof that various of the inequalities in the definition of $\OurPackingClass$ (Definition~\ref{def:family}) hold with equality, and to reduce the size of some sets from what is guaranteed by Definition~\ref{def:family}.

 We want that $\sum_{s\in\cG}e(G_s)=e(H)$, so that our aim will always be a perfect packing.
 By Definition~\ref{def:family}\ref{enu:familyEdgesAll}, we have $\sum_{s\in\cG}e(G_s)\le e(H)$.
 So, we add $e(H)-\sum_{s\in\cG}e(G_s)$ copies of the graph $K_2$ to our family and correspondingly increase the size of $\cG$.
 Observe that a perfect packing of the new family contains a packing of the old family.